fwji/openshift-monitoring/README.md

 1. Click the *Cluster Service Version* on the left panel and click on the Prometheus Operator instance we just created

-2. Select Create New Promtheus from the drop down button.
+2. Select Create New Prometheus from the drop-down button.

 ![New Prometheus](https://github.com/fwji/images/blob/master/prometheus_server.png?raw=true "New Prometheus")